We certainly do not claim to be a “green company”, but we like to say that we seek to reduce our impact on the environment. Here’s what we do:

 4. All newspapers are shared in the office (reusing) and eventually bundled and recycled.

-These are the every day habits that are really “no brainers”–easy to do.
+These are the everyday habits that are really “no-brainers”–easy to do.

 We also feel that we can be greener if we fix instead of replace equipment.
 This often has a huge time cost, but it does seem to be the right thing to do.

-Lastly, as online marketers and website builder, we feel that we provide tools and experiences for people to have less impact on the environment: virtual publishing versus printing books, shopping online versus going to a store, providing information that allows one to find it at home versus driving around and looking for it.
+Lastly, as online marketers and website builders, we feel that we provide tools and experiences for people to have less impact on the environment: virtual publishing versus printing books, shopping online versus going to a store, and providing information that allows one to find it at home versus driving around and looking for it.
 Perhaps the best tools we provide are tools that allow others to communicate and collaborate at home.

 While it’s not what many people think of as green activities, we believe that reducing what we use, using less, working smarter and having less of an impact on the environment are important.